-Taste: Slightly sweeter and more delicate than the traditional spicy anise flavor that we are accustomed to.
+Taste: Slightly sweeter and more delicate than the traditional spicy anise flavor that is often used.
 Adds a herbaceous, pine-like bitterness to dishes.

 Look: Light tan, greenish seed.
-Looks similar to cumin except is smaller with a greener color.
+Appears similar to cumin except is smaller with a greener color.

 Smell: Anise-like aroma.